reidya3/CitationGraphAnalysis/README.md

 ## Graph Analytics
 We utilise GraphX (scala) to implement our graph algrorithims. `Sbt assembly` is used to create a scala aplication  where a endpoint exists for every graph algorithim.
 The bash script used to start the master/worker nodes and run the graph algorithms can be found [here](graph-anayltics/run-graph-algos.sh).
 The scala app can be found [here](graph-anayltics/app)

+## Pypark anaylysis
+Our pyspark analysis can be found in this [notebook](scraped-data-cleaning-analysis.ipynb)
 ## Video Link
 The link to the video showcasing us running the described technologies can be found [here](https://drive.google.com/drive/u/0/folders/1v81OPN7zrqRXe1KVx2XWd4sqBn140gYz).